hamsyn/LQG-group/index.md

 - Simulation of quantum gravity with quantum computing

-See [REFERENCES](https://hamsyn.github.io/LQG-group/reference) for some recommended references on quantum gravity.
+See [REFERENCES](https://hamsyn.github.io/LQG-group/reference) for some recommended references on Loop Quantum Gravity.

 &nbsp;